phpearth/docs/articles/oop/design-patterns/memento.md

 ---
-title: "What is memento design pattern and how to use it PHP?"
+title: "Memento design pattern in PHP"
-read_time: "1 min"
-updated: "Mar 11, 2015"
-group: "articles"
+updated: "August 16, 2016"
 permalink: "/faq/object-oriented-programming/design-patterns/memento/"
 ---

-## Intent

 Without violating encapsulation, capture and externalize an object's internal state so that the object can be returned to this state later.
 A magic cookie that encapsulates a "check point" capability.
 Promote undo or rollback to full object status.

 ## Problem

 Need to restore an object back to its previous state (e.g. "undo" or "rollback" operations).

 ## Discussion